peterfairfield/anaxis/f/the_erimesh.md

 #### Esme Thornshield
 sees Lagash as the future of the Silvermen, and she has a plan to make that happen.
 The caravans must run, no matter what comes.

+The Wolves Under Attack
+Someone (probably the Host) tries to burn the town down.
+There are 5 different challenges, which Tzagim should know about.
+Esme Thornshield owns a small town that was destroyed, while the materials to destroy the East Reservoir (Tell Iona and Tell Kur are the two ruin-mounds skirting the reservoir).